Showing posts with label HECAS. Show all posts

 Waiting for the HEIs in the country to send the confirmed list to DHERST can take ages.
 But, the Post Courier hinted that the final list could come out by late January or early February before the academic year starts.

-Why Acceptance List Not Released on time?
+Why Acceptance List Not Released on Time?

 Many students, parents and stakeholders were asking the same question, why was the list acceptance list not released on time.